mk-fg/reliable-discord-client-irc-daemon/README.docker-permissions.md

 changing permissions and other metadata on the volume dir itself, and can only manage stuff under it)

-If userns remapping is enabled, command above shouldn't work, and you might need to use "chown" and "chmod" commands from the host system.
+If userns remapping is enabled, command above shouldn't work (with "permission denied" or such error), and you might need to use "chown" and "chmod" commands from the host system instead.

 See [userns-remap] documentation for more details, but quick-and-dirty way to see what's the uid/gid on the host in such case and do the chmod/chown like above, can be something like this: